convoyinc/dapper/README.md

 }
 ```

-.dapper-parentB-b .dapper-child-c {
-  background-color: blue;
-}

 ## Placeholders
 Placeholders allow you to reference other styles names inside of a style rule.
 This can be helpful for cascading styles.
-Such as in this example when `child` should look different when inside of `parentA` vs `parentB`.
+Such as in this example, when `child` should look different when inside of `parentA` vs `parentB`.

 ```tsx
 import * as dapper from '@convoy/dapper';